1

 Nuclear scientists are professionals who study the properties, behavior, and uses of atomic nuclei and nuclear energy.
 They conduct research in areas such as nuclear physics, nuclear engineering, and radiation safety, often working to develop new technologies, improve energy production, or advance medical treatments.
 Their work can involve operating particle accelerators, designing nuclear reactors, or analyzing the effects of radiation.
 Nuclear scientists may work in academic, government, or industry settings, contributing to fields like energy, healthcare, and national security.

-What can you do with nuclear science?
+What do you do with a nuclear science degree?

 What are the key skills and qualifications needed to thrive as a Nuclear Scientist, and why are they important?